rmadar/root-dataframe-studies/README.md

 57.7551 seconds for 423074 passing events, over 883595
 ```

-## Interesting feature
+## Unstable number of selected events

-Different executions of the same code lead to different results in term of selected events, as shown below. *This is not observed in ROOT v12.06, where results are always correct.*
+Different executions of the same code lead to different results in term of selected events, as shown below. *This is not observed in ROOT v12.06, where results are always the same.*

 **Python** four successive executions of the python script lead to the four following outputs.
 Both `Count()` and `TTree.GetEntries()` output change (but they are always equal to each other).